-Thapelo Tsheole, The Botswana Stock Exchange Limited (BSE)
+Thapelo Tsheole, The Botswana Stock Exchange Limited (BSE) ties at the BSE.
+This is expected to be commissioned in the second half of 2020."

 The Botswana market is fairly small and has grappled with low liquidity owing to excessive capital chasing few investable assets available on the Botswana Stock Exchange Limited (BSEL).